JieZheng-ShanghaiTech/CellVTA/README.md

 `conic_cellvit_patient.zip` is used for the inference of CoNIC.

+#### WSIs
+Place a WSI file in the `WSI` folder.
+Here is an [example TCGA file](https://portal.gdc.cancer.gov/files/f9147f06-2902-4a64-b293-5dbf9217c668).
+Please download and place this file in the `WSI` folder.

 ### Pretrained Models
 Pretrained CellVTA model checkpoints in the paper are publicly available.
 You can download them from the `checkpoints` folder in [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link) and put them in `./pretrained_models/cellvta`.